GrapeCity/DsExcel-Java/README.md

 * InvalidFormulaException is thrown when importing some Excel file.(DOCXLS-2889)
 * Exception is thrown after processing templates and then to json.(DOCXLS-2961)
 * Processing templates and exporting to json is very slow.(DOCXLS-2965)
-* Incorrect settings for Protected Sheet for exported JSON from GcExcel.(DOCXLS-2977)
+* Incorrect settings for Protected Sheet for exported JSON from DsExcel.(DOCXLS-2977)
-* Data Validation with any type in SpreadJS can't be read via GcExcel.(DOCXLS-2982)
+* Data Validation with any type in SpreadJS can't be read via DsExcel.(DOCXLS-2982)
 * Error occurs when importing JSON with pictures of gif.(DOCXLS-2992)
 * FM=overwrite does not work correctly when G=R in Templates.(DOCXLS-2871)
-* Column width in SpreadJS is changed after GcExcel JSON I/O.(DOCXLS-2873)
+* Column width in SpreadJS is changed after DsExcel JSON I/O.(DOCXLS-2873)
 * The cell with HYPERLINK formula does not display as hyperlink in the exported Excel.(DOCXLS-2914)
-* Error occurs when GcExcel imports its own exported JSON .(DOCXLS-2967)
+* Error occurs when DsExcel imports its own exported JSON .(DOCXLS-2967)
 * Borders are lost in the exported PDF.(DOCXLS-2994)
 * The used range becomes very large after from JSON.(DOCXLS-299)
 * There are some weird lines in the exported PDF.(DOCXLS-2795)